trivialfis/pyhwloc/docs/source/intro.rst

 Python.
 For an in-depth explanation about hardware topology and related concepts, please visit the `hwloc <https://www.open-mpi.org/projects/hwloc/>`__ document instead.

+The interface is split into two tiers.
+The low-level layer directly maps the C API into Python through ``ctypes``, then the high-level interface exposes them into a more Pythonic class structure.
+Most users should interact with the high-level interface, and only reach down to the second layer when a feature is missing.

 Handling Enum Flags
 ===================